Matteo Orsini

-He was Prior of the Convent of the Minerva.
-He won distinction by his zeal for the spread of the Order, and was elected Provincial of the Roman Province in 1322 in the provincial Chapter at Orvieto.
-In 1323, during a meeting of the Chapter of the Roman Province at Città di Castello (Tiferno), he and the Definitores were attacked by a deranged novice, Fr.
-Jacobus Dombellinghi, who injured Fr.
-Matteo with his sword.
-He attended the General Chapter of the Order at Bordeaux in June 1324.
-On his return from the General Chapter he fell into a serious illness which almost cost him his life.
-In 1326, Fr.
-Matteo was relieved of his duty as Provincial of the Roman Province and succeeded by Fr.
-Bertramus Monaldeschi, who was elected by the General Chapter meeting in Paris.
-Fr.
-Matteo was appointed Vicar for the Master General in Italy.
+He was prior of the Convent of the Minerva.
+He won distinction by his zeal for the spread of the order, and was elected provincial of the Roman Province in 1322 in the provincial chapter at Orvieto.
+In 1323, during a meeting of the chapter of the Roman Province at Città di Castello (Tiferno), he and the definitores were attacked by a deranged novice, Jacobus Dombellinghi, who injured Orsini with his sword.
+He attended the general chapter of the order at Bordeaux in June 1324.
+On his return from the general chapter he fell into a serious illness which almost cost him his life.
+In 1326, Orsini was relieved of his duty as provincial of the Roman Province and succeeded by Bertramus Monaldeschi, who was elected by the General Chapter meeting in Paris.
+Orsini was appointed vicar for the master general in Italy.

-Orsini's service as Vicar of the Master General was short-lived.
-On 20 October 1326, the pope named Matteo Orsini, OP, Bishop of Girgenti (Agrigento), in Sicily, and then, six months later (15 June 1327), transferred him to the archiepiscopal see of Siponto, (Manfredonia, Southern Italy).
-He arrived in Siponto on 22 April 1327, according to Pompeo Sarnelli, which is completely impossible chronologically, since Fr.
-Matteo was not appointed until 15 June 1327.
+Orsini's service as vicar of the master general was short-lived.
+On 20 October 1326, the pope named Orsini Bishop of Girgenti (Agrigento), in Sicily, and then, six months later (15 June 1327), transferred him to the archiepiscopal see of Siponto, (Manfredonia, Southern Italy).
+He arrived in Siponto on 22 April 1327, according to Pompeo Sarnelli, which is completely impossible chronologically, since Orsini was not appointed until 15 June 1327.
 And in any case he was named a cardinal in December 1327, and on 11 January 1328 a successor to him at Siponto was appointed by Pope John XXII.